 FOREWORD

-This draft Indian Standard (Part 7) (Fourth Revision) subject to its finalization, is to be adopted by the Bureau of Indian Standards on recommendation of the Methods of Chemical analysis of Metals Sectional Committee and approval of the Metallurgical Engineering Division Council.
+This Indian Standard (Part 7) (Fourth Revision) was adopted by the Bureau of Indian Standards on recommendation of the Methods of Chemical analysis of Metals Sectional Committee had been approved by the Metallurgical Engineering Division Council.

 This standard was first published in 1952 and subsequently revised in 1959, 1974 and 1990.
 This revision has been brought out to bring the standard in the latest style and format of the Indian Standards.